 Press ‘ENTER’ to accept.
 Then, update the package list to obtain the new repository’s package information.

 Certbot, Let’s Encrypt client is now ready for use.

 Step 2 — Setting up Nginx

 Certbot is capable of automatically configuring SSL for Nginx, though it will require being able to look for the correct server block in your config.
-It will do this by searching for a server_name directive which matches the domain you’re requesting a certificate for.
-In case you are just starting out with a fresh Nginx install, you could update the regular config file:
+It will do this by searching for a ‘server_name’ directive which matches the domain you are requesting a certificate for.
+In case you are just starting out with a fresh Nginx install, you can update the regular config file.

 sudo nano /etc/nginx/sites-available/default